elmasria/project-pixel-art-maker-starter/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## Notes
+ES6 arrow functions and variable declaration were used in this project.

+## Player Guide
+Select the desired width and height of the canvas and click submit. pick a color and select target cell to color the canvas.